 What will happen to my Membership?

 We hope that Members will continue to support the Gallery at this important moment in its history.
-If you have any queries please contact the Membership Team at 020 7321 6283
+If you have any queries please contact the Membership Team on [email protected]

 Will the Archive and Library still be open?

-Yes.
-The Heinz Archive and Library will remain open throughout the building project.
+The Heinz Archive and Library is currently closed due to the Coronavirus pandemic.
+However, it will re-open once it is safe to do so and will remain open throughout the building project.
 Accessible by appointment to visitors who are interested in any aspect of British portraiture or the history of the Gallery.
 Find out more at www.npg.org.uk/research/archive

 Will the BP Portrait Award and Taylor Wessing Photographic Portrait Prize still run?